Glossary of Lending Terms

 Redraw facilities allow for the withdrawal of additional repayments on a loan.
 A number of conditions are typically attached to the redraw facility, which sometimes includes a minimum amount and a fee every time you use it.
 Although there are many loans available with unlimited free redraws.
 Redraws are traditionally easily made from loans via the lenders online banking platform.

 Is the term used to define the actual property that secures a mortgage – usually a residential building but can be cash term deposits.
 A mortgage can be secured by one, two or more securities.

-Lenders assess each applicant individual on their ability to service the loan.
+Lenders assess each applicant individually on their ability to service the loan.
 There are significant differences between lenders in this area and it pays to use a home loan broker familiar with serviceability requirements before an application is submitted.

 Standard Variable Rate

 The rate which lenders apply to their ‘premium’ home loan product.
 Carries features such as a redraw facility, portability, salary and/or offset accounts.
 However, this is considered a starting point from which discounts should apply.
 Very few people ever pay the full standard variable rate.